frontenddogma/web-development-glossary/manuscript/l.md

 Line feed
 : @@

+Lines of Code
+: @@

 Link
 : A reference from one web resource to another web resource, made by an anchor.

 Liquid
 : @@

+LOC
+: → Lines of Code

 Local
 : @@